VimanyuAgg/cmpe273-lab1/README.md

 The purpose of this repo is to setup a Docker enviroment.

 Pre-requisites

-Install Visual Studio Code with Python extension.
+-Install Visual Studio Code with Python extension.
-A Github Account
+-A Github Account
-A Linux Bash Shell
+-A Linux Bash Shell
-Windows 10's Bash Shell
+-Windows 10's Bash Shell
-Cygwin for older Windows
+-Cygwin for older Windows

 Steps